rhorrace/CS410P-Project/README.md

       * hand values are updated
     5. Computer shows hand, winner is declared
       * Will display you win, you lose, or tie
-  4. normally there is betting, but there is no betting in this game at the moment.

 Values of hands 0 being lowest hand, 10 being highest:
   1. High card